 A knee contusion could cause inner knee pain, depending on where you were hit.
 Other symptoms of knee contusions include:

-If you have symptoms for more than three days, you may have a more serious injury and should visit a doctor.
+If you have symptoms for more than three days, you may have an injury that needs medical attention.
 Doctors may recommend more involved treatment methods depending on the cause of your pain.

 - Avoid the activity that causes you pain.

 - Use crutches to keep weight off your knee.

 - Ice the area three or four times per day for 20 minutes at a time.

-- Wrap your knee using an elastic compression bandage.
+- Wrap your knee using an elastic compression bandage to reduce swelling.

-- Place pillows underneath your knee to elevate it to the same level or higher than the level of your heart.
+- Place pillows underneath your knee to elevate it to the same level or higher than the level of your heart when sleeping.

 You may also take nonsteroidal anti-inflammatory drugs such as ibuprofen (Advil) to relieve swelling if recommended by a doctor.
-If symptoms persist after three days despite this treatment or if your pain worsens, talk to your doctor.
+If symptoms persist after three days despite this treatment or if your pain worsens, consider talking with a doctor.

 Other inner knee pain treatments

-If your inner knee pain worsens after several days, or if basic at-home remedies don’t help your symptoms, consider seeing a doctor or going to an orthopedic immediate care center.
+If your inner knee pain is severe, worsens after several days, or if basic at-home remedies don’t help your symptoms, consider seeing a doctor or going to an orthopedic immediate care center.

-- Steroid injection.
-This injection is used to treat pes anserine bursitis.
+- Steroid injection: This injection is used to treat pes anserine bursitis and osteoarthritis.

-- Physical therapy.
-Therapy often involves stretching, exercises, and ultrasound therapy.
+- Physical therapy: Therapy may involve stretching, exercises, and ultrasound therapy.

 While not all causes of inner knee pain are preventable, doctors and physical therapists recognize strengthening the leg muscles, specifically the quadriceps and hamstrings, as one of the most effective ways to treat and prevent knee injury.

 - straight leg lifts